hack-technicolor/hack-technicolor/docs/Hacking/PostRoot.md

 !!! caution "On which bank should I stay to be safe?"
     It's strongly recommended to adhere to the above *optimal* bank plan before modding your device further.
 The bigger picture description can be found [here](https://github.com/Ansuel/tch-nginx-gui/issues/514).
 The short thing is that you should really consider modding your preferred firmware version (not necessarily of `Type 2`) while booted from `bank_2` keeping `bank_1` as the active one.
     **Key Point**: it's unsafe to deeply mod firmware settings of any firmware booted from `bank_1`.

-These gateways use two flash partitions (`bank_1` and `bank_2`) which can be upgraded/used almost independently.

-They are signature checked before boot so you can't flip a single bit of the base firmware image in either bank if you want to see your device booting.
-The whole config and customized stuff is stored in the matching folder within the [overlay filesystem](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/Documentation/filesystems/overlayfs.txt), i.e. `/overlay/bank_2`

-!!! hint
-    You can see your modified config files in `/overlay` if you want to backup stuff or see what changes you made, however, all original versions of modified files are stored permanently in `/rom`, in case you would like to revert something back.

-When a proper Reset to Factory Defaults is done, the overlay partition is not formatted, just the relevant `/overlay/bank_*` partition is deleted.
-You can learn more on such aspects by reading the [Recovery](../../Recovery/) page.

 Unless your target preferred firmware is there already, it's now time to flash it into its final destination: the `notbooted` bank.
 This time you can't use just AutoFlashGUI, even if your current firmware is `Type 2`.
 Otherwise the regular firmware upgrade procedures will perform an unwanted switchover, leading to a reboot immediately before any indirect root could be performed.